David Bruton, Jr. Centennial Professor in Computer Science

 The University of Texas at Austin

 My research combines mathematics, computer science, probability, and statistics, in order to develop algorithms with improved accuracy for large-scale and complex estimation problems in phylogenomics and metagenomics.
 My major interests include multiple sequence alignment and phylogeny estimation (both gene trees and species trees) and metagenomic analysis, but I also work in Historical Linguistics.
 My current work aims to develop methods for ultra-large datasets (anywhere from 10,000 to 1,000,000 sequences), including datasets that are highly fragmentary and present other real world challenges.
 We use real data and perform massive simulations to evaluate the performance of methods that we develop, and also collaborate closely with biologists and linguists in data analysis.
-I will be moving to the University of Illinois at Urbana-Champaign in Fall 2014, and will be a Professor in Bioengineering, and in Computer Science, and also in Mathematics.
+I will be moving to the University of Illinois at Urbana-Champaign in Fall 2014, and will be a Professor with a split position between Bioengineering and Computer Science, and a courtesy appointment in Mathematics.

 My current research is funded by the National Science Foundation (DEB 0733029 and DBI-1062335).
 I also recently benefited from support of the John P. Simon Guggenheim Foundation, and early support from the David and Lucile Packard Foundation, the Radcliffe Institute for Advanced Study at Harvard University, and the Program for Evolutionary Dynamics at Harvard University.

-2014 PhyloLab Conference on Computational Biology, at the University of Texas at Austin on May 31, 2014, describing new methods in metagenomics, phylogenomics, and comparative genomics.
+2014 PhyloLab Conference on Computational Biology at the University of Texas at Austin on May 31, 2014, describing new methods in metagenomics, phylogenomics, and comparative genomics.
+(Travel support available for students, postdocs, and early career faculty members.)
+Free lunch available to registered attendees

 Phylogenomics Symposium and Software School on June 19 and 20, 2014, co-located with the Evolution 2014 meeting.